Is Kylie Jenner Quitting ‘KUWTK’ In Lieu Of Her Own Spinoff Series?

 “You’ll be seeing a lot more of the Kardashian family.
 This is a huge deal, which will see their involvement with the network and its digital properties expand well into the future,” a source told Page Six at the time.

-This isn’t the first time fans are hearing the idea of a Kylie Jenner spinoff.
-Rumors have been swirling for years and just months ago, a source claimed the reality star was hoping to land a new show with her boyfriend Tyga.
+This isn’t the first time fans are hearing about the idea of a Kylie Jenner spinoff.
+Rumors have been swirling for years, and just months ago, a source claimed the reality star was hoping to land a new show with her boyfriend, Tyga.

 “[Kylie Jenner] is sexing up her image with social media with one main intention: she’s prepping for her own show and firmly believes this is the way to make it happen,” a family insider told Radar Online in October.